PierrickI3/SocialHub/README.md

 * Create a new WebChat deployment with a `Third Party` type.
 Note its id as you will need it later on.
 * Note your org id by going to Admin->Organization Settings->Show advanced details
-* Make sure you have a queue to send your chat requests to
+* Make sure you have a queue to send your chat requests to.
+If not, well... create one.

 ## How to use